Ypsonas: Transport

-Ypsonas is served by local Limassol bus lines 17 and 16.
-In this way Ypsonas is connected to Limassol centre.
-Large avenue Elias Kannaourou and the main Cyprus highway connect Ypsonas to Limassol and other cities.
+Ypsonas is served by the Limassol public bus network.
+Routes 23 and 23A serve Ypsonas Centre, with route 23 operating as a Ypsonas Centre circle line.
+Other nearby routes connect the wider western Limassol area with destinations including Kolossi, Episkopi, Akrotiri and central Limassol.

+Road access is provided through local avenues including Ilias Kannaourou Avenue and through connections to the wider Limassol road network and the main Limassol highway.

 Geography

 Topography

 Ypsonas is built at an altitude of 90 meters.
 The village area has an inclination from north to south.
 The altitude decreases from 479 in north to 90 in the village level and to 20 towards southern parts.

 Climate

 Ypsonas has an annual rainfall of 440 cm.
 The open cultivated fields of Ypsonas Industrial area do not have any tall buildings and thus the temperature in summer can be higher than within the shaded (due to buildings) city of Limassol.
 Ypsonas also may have more wind than Limassol city for the same reason.